ayushjain-10/Resume-Scorer/README.md

 Table of Contents

-Environment Setup
+1. Environment Setup

-Dataset Preparation
+2. Dataset Preparation

-Model Training
+3. Model Training

-Model Evaluation
+4. Model Evaluation

-Running the Code
+5. Running the Code

-project-name/
-│
-├── data/
-│   ├── Preprocessed_Data.csv
-│   ├── resume_data.csv
-│
-├── checkpoints/
-│
-├── train_bert.py
-├── evaluate_bert.py
-├── train_cnn.py
-├── evaluate_cnn.py
-├── predict.py
-├── requirements.txt
-└── README.md
+To run this project, ensure your system meets the following requirements and dependencies.

+To run code for Category Classification with BERT, run train_bert.py

+To run code for Resume Scoring with CNN/VGG, run shallow_cnn.py